Merstham Recreation Ground refurbishment

 • a picnic area and community orchard

 The new play area will feature a variety of equipment for climbing, sliding, swinging, balancing and being creative.
 It will also include natural elements and sensory opportunities to provide a fun and challenging play experience for children at different stages of development.
-It has been deigned to be inclusive and accessible, with the aim of achieving PIPA (Plan Inclusive Play Areas) accreditation.
+It has been designed to be inclusive and accessible, with the aim of achieving PIPA (Plan Inclusive Play Areas) accreditation.

 The main facilities will be centrally located in a ‘green heart’ for users’ convenience and to retain plenty of open space for sports pitches.